Why should I use a period tracker?

 This is the start of your cycle and when bleeding begins.
 But why do we bleed in the first place?
 Since your egg wasn’t fertilised, your womb lining sheds and leaves your body.
 Thus, blood.

 Here are some facts about periods:

-See your doctor if you find yourself bleeding through six or seven regular tampons a day or if you have your period for more than 7 days.
+See your doctor if you find yourself bleeding through six or seven regular tampons a day, or if you’re on your period for more than seven days.

 This is the time when you’re ovulating and at the highest risk for pregnancy.
-This fertile time lasts about 6 days.
+This fertile time lasts about six days.
 In a 28-day cycle, ovulation typically occurs on day 14.